The best weaponry

 It can get frustrating when I think I’ve made two or more really great points, but I can’t get them to work together, or it would be overkill to use them all.
 Sometimes, this means I won’t finish a post for anywhere from a day to a year to never.
 Clearly, these are not uh, time sensitive.

-Then we’re onto the final edit and spell and grammar checks to the best of my ability.
+Then we’re onto the final edit and spelling and grammar checks to the best of my ability.
 My final step has always been reading it out loud a few times.
 If it flows easily verbally, it seems to read well too.
 I listen for the artistry in the words.
 For me, this is confirming the truth of the statement really came through my heart.

 I have to say that even when I do get a post finalized, I will still freak over a word here and there for probably around three months after its been published.
 I can be a little obsessive, which I don’t recommend.
 I’d suggest live it, love it, let it go.
 Eat, pray, love, blah, blah.